-PI (a) One minor residential unit dwelling not exceeding 70 120m2 gross floor area (excluding accessory buildings) within a Record of Title lot. (b) The minor residential unit shall be located on the same Record of Title as an existing residential unit and shall: Where there is an existing dwelling located within a lot: (i) The minor dwelling must be Be located within 2100m of the existing residential unit dwelling; (ii) The minor dwelling must Share a single driveway access with the existing residential unit dwelling.
-Note: In addition to single households, minor units in the Rural Zone can include dormitory accommodation for farm or seasonal workers.
+PI (a) One minor residential unit dwelling not exceeding 70m2 gross floor area (excluding accessory buildings) within a Record of Title lot. (b) The minor residential unit shall be located on the same Record of Title as an existing residential unit and shall: Where there is an existing dwelling located within a lot: The minor dwelling must be Be located within 2100m of the existing residential unit dwelling; The minor dwelling must Share a single driveway access with the existing residential unit dwelling.
 DI A minor residential unit dwelling that does not comply with Rule 22.3.2.P1.